angelakdang/whitson-sdk-python/README.md

 - [ ] The `list()` and `retrieve()` functions in the `api/` classes are very similiar.
 Need to find a way to simplify this.
+- [ ] Tests need to be written to show expected result when retrieving data

 ## Acknowledgements